-Version 2.0 of Goanna can be found in Pale Moon 26, rebooting the version number of the engine to something more manageable and clear than a direct product-tied version, and will be updated as the engine is updated, independently of the products used in.
+Version 4 of Goanna can be found in the Unified XUL Platform and Pale Moon 28, and will be updated as the engine is updated, independently of the products used in.

 Why the different name?

 Mostly to prevent confusion.
 Gecko has started to be carried by the Mozilla Group as being synonymous with the version of their browser of the same version; from a technical perspective, this isn't really correct to do and blurs the lines between framework/technology and an actual product building on it.
-Also, the name was changed to no longer be tied to something that is a registered trademark (Gecko is) and our derivative code should not carry it anymore with its own, continued development by independent people unaffiliated with the current trademark owners.
+Also, the name was changed to no longer be tied to something that is a registered trademark (Gecko is a trademark held by Oath (after acquisition of Netscape) and licensed for use exclusively to Mozilla) and our derivative code should not carry it anymore with its own, continued development by independent people unaffiliated with the current trademark owners.